First results of the project in Mongolia

 The MBZRF specialists helped to develop this simple method and provided some funds to finish remediation work of the whole Argalant powerline.
 With such an approach, it is possible to get very fast mitigation on a large scale.

 On July 6th, the first 67 poles of the project were secured.
-This powerline belongs to Khos Bers Co Ltd, and is comprised of 30km of high-voltage lines across a total of 156 concrete poles in the Argalant sum.
+This powerline belongs to Khos Bers Co Ltd, and is comprised of 30km of medium-voltage lines across a total of 156 concrete poles in the Argalant sum.

 Remediation work in progress